-Liter of Light has spread beyond Southeast Asia to over 15 countries like India, Nepal, and several others in South America and Africa to produce the solar bottle bulbs and easily repairable solar battery kits for solar reading lanterns, mobile chargers and street lights.
-There are small adaptations to the design along the way.
-“In Nepal they put a little bit of antifreeze in the water so it doesn’t expand and contract.
+Liter of Light has spread beyond Southeast Asia to 32 countries in South America, the Middle East, and Africa to produce easily repairable solar battery kits for reading lanterns, mobile chargers, and streetlights.
+There are small adaptations to the design along the way; for example, in Nepal, they put antifreeze into the liquid solution, so it doesn’t expand and contract.

 During the COVID pandemic, Liter of Light launched the “Light It Forward” campaign, asking people to build a light, post it on social media, and challenge friends to do the same.
 Once an abundance of lights was built, they were turned into artwork, taking over parks, rooftops, streets, and public areas all over the world.
 The organization shared images on social media platforms to reach the decision-makers tasked with making meaningful progress on the UN Sustainable Development Goals.
 The campaign attracted 30 million viewers and empowered 75,000 people in communities devastated by loss in revenues from travel and tourism.

 Before the climate change conferences in 2022-23, the organization is planning a road trip through the Middle East, North Africa, and Europe to invite people to build lights for large-scale solar messages commemorating the 10th anniversary of the super-typhoon Haiyan.